RIchCoin-devs/RIchCoin-Core/README.md

 ----------
 The wallet has a built-in CPU miner.
 You need to specify the algorithm in your .conf file and set the "gen" flag.
 For instance, in the configuration specify ```gen=1```.

+Alternatively, just open the debug window in your qt-wallet and type `setgenerate true` into the console.

 Using different mining algorithms
 ----------